Cozy Cafe in Mount Shasta, California

 Gina and the Cookbook

-I pulled out the book, with the Crawfish Etouffee recipe.
+We waited a while until Gina's work eased up a bit, then I pulled out the book.
+I pointed to the Crawfish Etouffee recipe.
 She leaned in and gave the page a good look, before she reared back with a laugh.
 "Where did you get this?"

 Sharing and Posing